lucca65/active_merchant/README.md

 Deprecated functionality is removed on major version changes - for example, deprecations from 2.x are removed in 3.x.

+## Branch specific modifications

+Fixed an issue with projects that don't manually add references to the [Builder gem](https://github.com/jimweirich/builder)

 ## Contributing

 The source code is hosted at [GitHub](http://github.com/Shopify/active_merchant), and can be fetched using: